-A full chronology of email snippets is shown on page two of this story.
+A full chronology of email snippets is shown at the bottom of this story.

-The findings are the result of a Vancouver Observer investigation that pored over 1,600 pages of government e-mails and memos between bureaucrats, politicians and the public.
+The findings are the result of an investigation that pored over 1,600 pages of government e-mails and memos between bureaucrats, politicians and the public.

 Forests, Lands and Natural Resources Minister Steve Thomson (center) and Energy and Mines Minister Bill Bennett (right) in 2014.
 B.C. government photo.

 Firstly, the re-opening of the grizzly hunts last year was deeply unpopular, and that the Liberals knew this.

 In a ministerial briefing, a bureaucrat showed that the vast majority of the hundreds of public comments submitted through a web portal for two proposed hunting zones — in central and southeast B.C. — were opposed.